Edwardian era: Boer War

-When General Kitchener took command in 1900, he initiated a scorched earth policy in order to foil Boer guerrilla tactics.
+When General Kitchener took command in 1900, he initiated a scorched earth policy to foil Boer guerrilla tactics.
 Captured Boer combatants were transported overseas to other British possessions as prisoners of war.
-However he relocated non-combatant Boers—mostly women and children—into heavily guarded internment camps.
+However, he relocated non-combatant Boers—mostly women and children—into heavily guarded internment camps.
 The internment camps were overcrowded with bad sanitation and meagre food rations.
 Contagious diseases such as measles, typhoid and dysentery were endemic.